 Use our guide on how to vacuum like a pro before you buy to ensure you choose the best vacuum cleaner to suit your cleaning needs.

-Which is the best vacuum cleaner to buy?
+Which is the best vacuum cleaner in the UK?

-To recap... if you want to buy the best vacuum cleaner (in our opinion) we wouldn't hesitate to buy the Dyson Big Ball Animal 2 Vacuum Cleaner which has consistently been one of our top favourites for a while now.
+To recap... if you want to buy the best vacuum cleaner (in our opinion) we wouldn't hesitate to buy the Shark Anti Hair Wrap Cordless Upright Vacuum Cleaner which has consistently been one of our top favourites for a while now.
 It's perfect for cleaning large homes, especially if you have pets.
 Don't forget to use one of our Shark discount codes (opens in new tab) to get the best price.

 You've reached the end of the page.
 Jump back up to the top^